openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 fdatasync(fd: number, callback:AsyncCallback&lt;void&gt;): void

-Asynchronously synchronizes data in a file.
-This API uses a callback to return the result.
+Flushes data of a file to disk.
+This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.FileManagement.File.FileIO